jsa2/aad-auth-n-z/readme.md

 ### MS references
-MS recommendations below is just subset of many examples -
+MS recommendations below is just subset of many examples.
+I picked few ones which are really driving the point of trying to avoid password (string-based) options.

  **⚠ The emphasis is to highlight the significance of choosing between Azure AD and non-Azure AD authentication options for Azure services.**